code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-02-jsf-primefaces-welcome-page-redirect-example.md

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-welcome-page-redirect-example.png" alt="jsf primefaces welcome page redirect example" class="align-right title-image">

-When it comes to web application navigation, I'm sure at one point you would like to setup a home page redirect.
+When it comes to web application navigation, I'm sure at one point you would like to set up a home page redirect.

 If you're looking for a practical example using [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"}, then you'll love this code sample.